 - Name of the payee or their business name.
-For a business, this name must match the name entered on the legal LLC formation documents, unless it is an individual/sole proprietorship or single-member LLC (also known as a “disregarded entity” by the IRS.)
+For a business, this name must match the name entered on the legal entity formation documents, unless it is an individual/sole proprietorship or single-member LLC (also known as a “disregarded entity” by the IRS.)

 - The payee’s federal tax classification or how they plan on filing their taxes for this income.
 The payee will check the appropriate box for one of the following: individual/sole proprietorship or single-member LLC, C corporation, S corporation, partnership, trust/estate, limited liability company (LLC), or other.

-- The payee’s full current mailing address.
+- The payee’s current full mailing address.

 - The payee’s taxpayer identification number (TIN).
 For US citizens operating as an individual or sole proprietor, this is generally their SSN (social security number).
 For other entities and businesses, the TIN will be the employer identification number that is associated with their business name.
-And for resident aliens, a special individual taxpayer identification number (ITIN) must be applied for.
+And for resident aliens, a special individual taxpayer identification number (ITIN) which must be applied for.

 - Less commonly used fields include exempt payee code, which is used to notify the requester that the payee is exempt from having taxes withheld.

 What happens to requesters who don’t obtain W-9 forms from their payees?